Constellation-Labs/documentation-hub/validate/automated/nodectl-profile-change.md

 ## Introduction

 The nodectl utility uses profiles to learn how to connect to various Hypergraph or metagraph clusters.
-Each profile will define all the necessary elements to help your Node connect properly.
+Each profile will define all the necessary elements to help your node connect properly.

 This document will offer a simple guide on how to change from your current profile (generally the default profile used during installation) to a new predefined profile.